Crypto-Ransomware : Your Feared Information Technology Catastrophe

 "I can't speak enough in regards to the care Progent gave us throughout the most stressful period of (our) businesses survival.
 We had little choice but to pay the cyber criminals behind the attack if not for the confidence the Progent group gave us.
 That you could get our e-mail system and critical applications back online in less than 1 week was something I thought impossible.
 Every single expert I talked with or messaged at Progent was urgently focused on getting us back online and was working 24/7 on our behalf."

 Progent worked hand in hand the customer to rapidly identify and prioritize the critical systems that had to be recovered in order to restart departmental functions:

 To begin, Progent adhered to ransomware penetration response best practices by stopping the spread and cleaning up infected systems.
 Progent then began the steps of recovering Windows Active Directory, the key technology of enterprise environments built on Microsoft technology.
 Exchange email will not function without Windows AD, and the customer's accounting and MRP applications utilized Microsoft SQL, which needs Active Directory for security authorization to the databases.

 - Microsoft Active Directory

-- A new Palo Alto 850 firewall was brought on-line.
+- A new Palo Alto 850 firewall was brought online.

-Download the Ransomware Recovery Case Study Datasheet
+Download the Ransomware Removal Case Study Datasheet

 Progent's Ryuk Recovery Case Study Datasheet.
 (PDF - 282 KB)